markaren/threepp/README.md

 In general, you'll find that math classes are value types, while `threepp` expect smart pointers for other types.
 For convenience, geometries, materials etc. has a static `::create` function that returns a `std::shared_ptr`.
 There should never be a need to handle memory explicitly using `threepp`.
+Furthermore, materials, geometries and textures are automatically disposed when they are no longer referenced.
 Yay!

 ### Example